rabbitmq/rabbitmq-amqp-dotnet-client/README.md

 ## How to Run

-- Start the broker with `./.ci/ubuntu/gha-setup.sh`.
+- Start the broker with `./.ci/ubuntu/gha-setup.sh start`.
 Note that this has been tested on Ubuntu 22 with docker.
 - Run the tests with ` dotnet test ./Build.csproj  --logger "console;verbosity=detailed" /p:AltCover=true`
 - Stop RabbitMQ with `./.ci/ubuntu/gha-setup.sh stop`